Levan-D/portfolio/README.md

 Visit at https://levandolidze.com/

+Feel free to fork it and use it as a template.

 ## Features

 - **Personal Information:** Adjust the data structure in the project to reflect your own personal information.